 Photoshop collages and stock images go together like milk and cereal, and armed with these tools you’ll be creating your own delicious designs in no time.
 Like a certain popular breakfast food, stock photos won’t break the bank either.

-We’re done with the food analogies, so go ahead and check out this gallery of stock images to get started on your own Photoshop collages.
+We’re done with the food analogies, so go ahead and find some images from our stock photo library to get started on your own Photoshop collages.
 You’ll also find the materials used in this tutorial, including the following images:

 Step 1.
 Open Your Stock Images in Photoshop